githubsatelliteworkshops/codespaces-workshop/workshop/workshop-steps.md

   <br>This step will rebuild the codespace according to our specification in the devcontainer.json
 - Now check the VS Code extensions, you should have SQL Server extension with the connection and an empty database ```ApplicationDB```

+**Option2**
+(**Recommonded**) : You can add the devcontainer configuration using a VSCode command
+- Open command pallette
+- Run the Command ``` Codespaces: Add Development Container Configuration Files ```
+- Type in the ```MS SQL``` in the search box
+- Click on ```Show All Definition```
+- Select C# & MS SQL and you are done !
+- You will see bunch of files created in your repo root under ```.devcontainer``` folder

-To read more details on dev container [here](https://code.visualstudio.com/docs/remote/create-dev-container)
+To read more details on available dev container [here](https://code.visualstudio.com/docs/remote/create-dev-container)

 **Personalizing for your account**
 - Codespaces uses your ```dotfiles``` repository on GitHub to personalize every new codespace that you create More details [here](https://docs.github.com/en/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account)

-- VSCode Settings Sync
+- VSCode Settings Sync.
+Read more [here](https://code.visualstudio.com/docs/editor/settings-sync) for enabling the settings sync.

 **Security**
 GitHub Documentation for codespaces [security](https://docs.github.com/en/github/developing-online-with-codespaces/managing-access-and-security-for-codespaces)

 **Secrets**
 GitHub documentation for managing [encrypted secrets for codespaces](https://docs.github.com/en/github/developing-online-with-codespaces/managing-encrypted-secrets-for-codespaces)

+All our codespaces secrets will be loaded as the Environment variables in the codespace environment.